Christianity in Azerbaijan: Oriental Orthodoxy

-Adherents of Oriental Orthodox Christianity in Azerbaijan are mainly ethnic Armenians.
-The Armenian Apostolic Church currently has no community outside the Nagorno-Karabakh Republic.
+Adherents of Oriental Orthodox Christianity in Azerbaijan were mainly ethnic Armenians.
+The Armenian Apostolic Church had no community besides the Nagorno-Karabakh Republic until the ethnic cleansing of Armenians in Nagorno-Karabakh.
 Before the outbreak of the war, Armenians formed the largest Christian population in the country.
-Today, Armenian churches in Azerbaijan remain closed, because of the large emigration of Armenians and fear of Azerbaijani attacks.
+Today, Armenian churches in Azerbaijan remain closed, because of the massacres of Armenians in the 1990s and generally being banned from entering Azerbaijan.
 During the First Nagorno-Karabakh War, despite the constitutional guarantees against religious discrimination, numerous acts of vandalism against the Armenian Apostolic Church were reported throughout Azerbaijan.
-At the height of the Baku pogrom in 1990, the Armenian Church of St. Gregory Illuminator was set on fire, but was restored in 2004 and is not used anymore.
+At the height of the Baku pogrom in 1990, the Armenian Church of St. Gregory Illuminator was set on fire, but was restored in 2004 and is currently used as library.

 Other denominations

 There is only one congregation in the Catholic Church in Azerbaijan: a church in Baku was opened in 2007.

 There are eleven Molokan communities.
 The Molokans are a Protestant minority which, much like other Protestants, center their beliefs on the Bible and reject church hierarchy.
 There is also a German Lutheran community, likely to number less than 7,000 Protestants.
 According to Rev. Elnur Jabiyev, the former general secretary of the Baptist Union in Azerbaijan, up to 2010, there were eight or nine evangelical churches in Baku but these have now been prevented from openly meeting together by the authorities.

-2.5% of the population belong to the Russian Orthodox Church (1998).
+About 2.5% of the population belong to the Russian Orthodox Church (1998).
 The Russian Orthodox Church in Azerbaijan has the Eparchy of Baku and the Caspian region with a seat in Azerbaijan.
 Among the famous landmark Russian churches are Church of Michael Archangel and the Holy Myrrhbearers Cathedral; the once grand Alexander Nevsky Cathedral has been destroyed by the communists in 1937.

 The Albanian-Udi Church, established in 2003, is of the Udi people minority in Azerbaijan.

-There is also a Georgian Orthodox community and churches.